Juyong/Fast_RNRR/README.md

 ```

 # Acknowledgement
-The [SHOT implementation](https://github.com/fedassa/SHOT) provided by the author was used in the calculation part of the shot feature
-and the construction part of deformation graph in the source code of http://www.liuyebin.com/nonrigid.html was adopted.
+We adopt the [SHOT implementation](https://github.com/fedassa/SHOT) to compute the shot feature.
+To construct the deformation graph, we adopt the method in the source code of http://www.liuyebin.com/nonrigid.html.

-# License
-This code is protected under patent.
-It is for research purposes only at your university (research institution) only.
-If you are interested in business purposes/for-profit use, please contact Prof.Zhang(the corresponding author, email: juyong@ustc.edu.cn).
+This work was supported by the National Natural Science Foundation of China (No. 61672481), and Youth Innovation Promotion Association CAS (No. 2018495).